Suite # 4, SG, Islamabad.

-In this article, I will explain in detail that how to write a simple marketing plan for your business, but before this, it is very important to know that what is it and why we need this?
+In this article, I will explain in detail how to write a simple marketing plan for your business, but before this, it is essential to know what it is and why we need it.

-The marketing plan is basically the integral part of the Business Plan which is the roadmap to show where you come from and where you are going.
-It is just a process of planning step by step which guides you in every step of your business operation.
+The marketing plan is an integral part of the business plan, which is the roadmap to show where you come from and where you are going.
+It is just a process of planning step by step, which guides you in every step of your business operation.

-So, in the Marketing Plan, we are planning to promote our product or service in the market.
-It is a detailed and comprehensive research-based document, which companies used to market their products or services to the customers.
-It is a set of marketing strategies on target customers, value proposition, competitors, distribution channels, marketing budget, price and promotion, and SWOT analysis, marketing plan is also known as a marketing strategy, and without a marketing strategy, your idea cannot become successful in the market and it will die itself in a short span of time.
+So, in the Marketing Plan, we plan to promote our product or service in the market.
+It is a detailed and comprehensive research-based document companies use to market their products or services to customers.
+It is a set of marketing strategies on target customers, value proposition, competitors, distribution channels, marketing budget, price and promotion, and SWOT analysis.

-Write a short mission statement of your company consisting of the key points, that what you have to sell?
-To whom you want to sell?
+Write a short mission statement of your company consisting of the key points and what you have to sell.
+To whom do you want to sell?
 And what is your unique selling proposition?

 Your goals should be smart, measurable, attainable, realistic, and time-bound.